GHX5T-SOL/IncryptOracle/README.md

 - **Formal Verification**: Core consensus and AMM functions isolated and verifiable
 - **Fuzzing Ready**: Contracts designed with property-based testing in mind
 - **Gas Optimization**: Efficient code reduces attack surface and deployment costs
+- **Current Status (Nov 18, 2025)**: Completed a free beta assessment with AI Smart Contract Auditor and preparing submission packages for firms like CertiK or Halborn.
+No independent security firm has published an audit or endorsement yet.

 ### Live Metrics & Performance

+> ℹ️ These metrics reflect internal BSC Testnet simulations during the private beta as of November 18, 2025.
+They are not production or mainnet usage figures.

 **Network Performance:**
 - **Oracle Uptime**: 99.97% (monitored via health check endpoints)